garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 (This is advice to myself as much as anyone!)

+**Accept the generational reality.** There will be huge swaths of millennials and Gen Z—and probably Gen Alpha as well—who will simply not be able to afford to have a family, to have a single child.
+There's not much we can do about this immediate reality.
+We are the living embodiment of facing the consequences of a country that for generations has chosen Mammon over Truth.
+We are the victims of it.

+Despite the harsh reality of our situation, I do believe it matters to still try to plant seeds for future generations, even if we will be old by the time we see the fruits pay off.

-It may not be America's destiny to be redeemed.
+I don't know if it is America's destiny to be redeemed.
 That's a project that would require mass repentance.
 But our God is the God of miracles...

 Pray for America's leaders and lost souls—God desires all to be saved (1 Timothy 2:1-4).